-Starwind5 began life as Darwind5 in 2011.
-They share exactly the same aerodynamic airfoil properties with Starwind5 adding additional performance improvements via OptiflowTM, and through the use of the symmetrical rotor shape, Starwind5 can now be ordered in both clockwise and counterclockwise configurations for project sites wishing to use Starwind5 in a compact hi power/hectare foot print.
+MOBIWIND began life as Darwind5 in 2011.
+They share exactly the same aerodynamic airfoil properties with MOBIWIND adding additional performance improvements via OptiflowTM, and through the use of the symmetrical rotor shape, it can now be ordered in both clockwise and counterclockwise configurations for project sites wishing to use turbine in a compact high power/hectare footprint.

 All of the above are key in the efficient conversion of low speed trickle charge air flows, low and medium speed gust accelerations and continuous high speed gales into electricity needed to reach “Best in class AEP” and ultimately “Best in class LCOE”.